 Ensemble Scholarship Rhythm Section for Berklee Ensemble DepartmentOctober 2010 to Present (about 5 years)

 Assisting Berklee faculty to conduct ensemble rating auditions.

 Drummer for Berklee Project BandsSeptember 2010 to Present (over 4 years)

 Play charts written for composition classes.

 Practice Rooms Monitor for Berklee 171 Practice RoomsSeptember 2010 to Present (over 4 years)

 Workstudy position assigning drum practicing rooms to students.

 Peer Advisor for Berklee College of MusicApril 2010 to Present (over 4 years)

 Advisor for entering students at Berklee.
 Peer Advisors must be: Upper-semester Berklee students in good academic and social standing; Supervised, responsible, and trained mentors able to assist, guide, and refer; First contacts for various academic and social questions or issues.

-Student Ambassador for Berklee Entering AuditionsFebruary 2010 to Present (over 4 years)
+Student Ambassador for Berklee Entering AuditionsFebruary 2010 to Present (about 5 years)